sidrafatima26/sidrafatima26/README.md

 - 👋 Hi, I’m @sidrafatima26.
-A passionate IT professional dedicated to creating impactful solutions through technology.
+A passionate Software Developer dedicated to creating impactful solutions through technology.
   My journey is defined by a commitment to excellence and a relentless pursuit of innovative solutions.
-- 👀 With a strong technical background and hands-on experience, I specialize in SAP ABAP, SAP BTP Fiori, and SAP BTP iRPA development.
+- 👀 With a strong technical background and hands-on experience, I specialize in Frontend Development, SAP ABAP and SAP BTP iRPA.
-- 🌱 I’m currently learning ReactJS.
+- 🌱 I’m currently honing my skills in React as a beginner.
-- 💞️ I’m looking to collaborate on projects on SAP Fiori, Web Development
+- 💞️ I’m looking to collaborate on projects on Web Development

 ##### Skills

-- **SAP Development:** Proficient in SAP ABAP, SAP BTP Fiori, and SAP BTP iRPA, with a focus on custom solutions and process optimization.
 - **Front-end Development:** Skilled in HTML, CSS, Tailwind, JavaScript, and React, creating responsive and visually appealing user interfaces.
+- **SAP Development:** Proficient in SAP ABAP with a focus on custom solutions and process optimization.
-- **Automation:** Experienced in leveraging automation technologies to streamline processes and reduce manual effort.
+- **Automation:** Experienced in leveraging automation technologies like SAP BTP iRPA to streamline processes and reduce manual effort.
 - **Linux:** Possess foundational knowledge in Linux administration, enhancing versatility.

 ##### Projects